What services and support does BBR provide?

 What should I do if my employer told me I must resign due to having a high risk pregnancy?

 This is against the law.
-This is a website with information about filing a grievance.
+This link is a website with information about filing a grievance.
 Better BedRest takes no responsibility for your situation, but seeks to provide any information possible to support moms on bedrest.

 Check out How to File a Charge